lmnleaf/github-getting-started-guides/ghec/new-enterprise-setup.md

-# Getting Started: GitHub Enterprise Cloud Setup
+# GitHub Enterprise Cloud Setup

 <details>
   <summary>Step 1: Accept the Invitation to Your New GitHub Enterprise Account</summary>